Specialist Focused Shockwave Therapy for Myofascial Pain Syndrome (MPS)

 Intensity And Frequency

-The intensity and frequency of the shockwaves are carefully adjusted based on the client’s pain tolerance and the characteristics of the condition.
+• Shockwave intensity and frequency are adjusted to your pain tolerance and the characteristics of the condition.

 Minimal Downtime